Hall algebras and quantum symmetric pairs I: foundations: Introduction

 \subsection{Goal}

 This is the first of a series of papers in our program devoted to developing a new Hall algebra approach to $\imath$quantum groups, a vast generalization of Bridgeland's work.
-In this paper we initiate a Hall algebra construction associated with $\imath$quivers (aka quivers with involutions) and use it to realize the quasi-split $\imath$quantum groups.
-As a consequence, we construct PBW bases for $\Ui$ for the first time.
-In case of {\em $\imath$quivers of diagonal type}, our approach reduces to a reformulation of Bridgeland's construction.
+In this paper we initiate a Hall algebra construction associated with $\imath$quivers (aka quivers with involutions), and use it to realize the {\em universal} quasi-split $\imath$quantum groups $\tUi$ which we introduce in this paper; the usual $\imath$quantum groups $\Ui_\bvs$ are reproduced by central reductions of $\tUi$.
+Consequently, we construct PBW bases for $\Ui$ for the first time.
+In case of {\em $\imath$quivers of diagonal type}, our approach amounts to a reformulation of Bridgeland's construction.

 It is our hope that this work will stimulate further interactions between communities on Hall algebras and on quantum symmetric pairs.
 On one hand, motivated by quantum symmetric pairs, we supply a new and natural family of finite-dimensional algebras which affords rich representation theory.
 On the other hand, we bring in conceptual constructions and tools from quivers to shed new light on old constructions and to uncover new algebraic structures on $\imath$quantum groups.